Carbon-izer Presents Northwest Freeway (Outer Belt)

 Shell / 40203 U.S. 290

-As of June 2021, Irv's had become Waller Travel Plaza, and in a notable change, switched from Chevron to Shell.
+As of June 2021, Irv's had become Waller Travel Plaza, and in a notable change, switched from Chevron to Shell, as well as soon adding an electronic gas sign.
 A few years later, a huge new warehouse for Daikin began construction between Field Store Road and Stokes Road, utilizing the cul-de-sac just past CVS that was functionally abandoned for many years.

 Comfort Inn & Suites / 39502 US-290